trfoster/trfoster/README.md

 # 💫 About Me:
-Im currently learning about IoT, domains, .NET APIs and more via small projects<br>Current Beng Software student
+Project lead of Project pixel https://projectpixel.uk Current Beng Software engineering student at University of Sheffield Currently learning about Linux, domains, .NET APIs and more via small projects

 # 💻 Tech Stack: